python-cffi/cffi/doc/source/index.rst

 with a ``char *`` argument to which you pass a Python string will not actually modify the array of characters passed in, and so passes directly a pointer inside the Python string object.

+.. versionchaned:: 0.3
+   (**) C function calls are now done with the GIL released.

 Reference: verifier